Morwenn/cpp-sort/docs/Measures-of-disorder.md

 #include <cpp-sort/probes/sus.h>
 ```

-Computes the minimum number of non-decreasing subsequences (of possibly not adjacent elements) into which $X$ can be partitioned.
-It happens to correspond to the size of the [longest decreasing subsequence][longest-increasing-subsequence] of $X$.
+Computes the minimum number of non-decreasing subsequences (of possibly not adjacent elements) into which $X$ can be partitioned, minus 1.
+It happens to correspond to the size of the [longest decreasing subsequence][longest-increasing-subsequence] of $X$ minus 1.

 *SUS* stands for *Shuffled Up-Sequences* and was introduced in *Sorting Shuffled Monotone Sequences* by C. Levcopoulos and O. Petersson.